AaspiralMoon/WiSeR_Cluster/build.md

 - Ubuntu20.04 LTS

 # Install GPU driver
-- Run command: sudo apt install nvidia-driver-510
+- sudo apt install nvidia-driver-510
-- Run command: nvidia-smi to check if the driver is working.
+- Run nvidia-smi to check if the driver is working.

 # Install cuda and cudnn
 - cuda 11.1